Mozhgan0rujlu/Chromatin-Folding/README.md

 This repository contains the code used in the project **“Chromatin Folding and Its Impact on Cell Fate”**, which investigates how 3D genome organization influences energy-state of non-neuron cells and cell differentiation from stem cells to mature cell types.

 Using single-cell droplet Hi-C data from mouse (**mm10 genome**), we analyze chromatin folding patterns and leverage them to create an **energy landscape** and predict cell differentiation trajectories.
-The repository includes scripts for preprocessing, normalization, TAD detection, compartment score calculation, and chromatin folding simulations.
+The repository includes scripts for preprocessing, normalization, TADs detection, compartment score calculation, and sampling cell-fate decision-making using different simulated-annealing monte-carlo methods.

 ---